The Medicine of Movement

 Jennifer E. Ross, MS, L.Ac., Dipl.
 OM., utilizes her orthopedic acupuncture and herbal medicine training, and years of studying the body’s natural healing process to provide a series of effective treatments designed to help heal your body’s movement, function and balance.
 Jennifer treats a wide range of complaints – from common sports injuries to chronic pain to women's health.
 More about Jennifer

-There are many different styles of acupuncture.
-At Ross Acupuncture, our practioners are versed in different styles to suite your individual needs.
+There are many different styles of acupuncture, and our practitioners are versed in different styles to suit your individual needs.
 For pain and injury, we use Orthopedic Acupuncture and Dry Needling, often with electro-stimulation - a combination we find works best for pain relief and tissue healing.
-Beyond pain relief, we draw on extensive east-west training to diagnose and treat the underlying causes of stress, pain, internal disease, and precursors of injury.
-Acupuncture is suitable for many types of pain and dis-ease due to its strong balancing effect on the musculo-skeletal, neurological and meridian systems.
-A series of treatments is recommended to experience the full benefits.
+Beyond pain relief, we draw on extensive east-west training to diagnose and treat the underlying causes of dis-ease.
+Acupuncture is a safe and effective system of medicine, due to it's strong balancing effect on the musculo-skeletal, neurological and meridian systems.
 Read more.

-Dry Needling is a therapy that effectively treats myofascial pain syndrome, which affects about 44 million Americans, and accounts for 85-95% of the cases in a pain clinic.
+Dry Needling is a therapy that effectively treats myofascial pain syndrome, which accounts for 85-95% of the cases in a pain clinic.
 Dry needling works to deactivate tight, ropey, tender points in muscle tissue called trigger points, the major cause of myofascial pain.
-This deactivation of trigger points not only reduces pain, but has been shown to improve mood, increase function and range of motion, and decrease the level of disability.
+This deactivation not only reduces pain, but has been shown to improve mood, increase function and range of motion, and decrease the level of disability.
 As acupuncturists doing dry needling, we also use knowledge of qi and blood movement, acupuncture channel theory, and needling expertise to optimize each treatment.
 Read more.

 Manual therapies have been used for centuries - not just for relaxation - but for promoting recovery from injury and pain.
 At Ross Acupuncture, we use traditional Asian modalities like Cupping, Moxibustion, Gua Sha, Tuina and topical herbal remedies.
-We are now also offering Pilates and Acupuncture in a combination treatment, to emphasize deep core strength and postural alignment.
 Carefully considering the patient's stage of injury and other factors, we apply the appropriate technique to facilitate blood and lymph circulation, release lactic acid buildup, break up scars and stimulate regeneration of healthy tissue.

 Chinese Herbal Medicine